jcwang587/math-modeling/docs/03_fba.md

 l \leq x \leq u
 ```

 Solving such a system requires specialized linear programming software, such as Gurobi, which is commonly used for FBA problems.
-By posing the FBA problem as a linear program, we can employ powerful computational tools to find the flux distribution that optimizes the chosen objective, thereby providing insights into the cell’s metabolic strategies.
+By posing the FBA problem as a linear program, we can find the flux distribution that optimizes the chosen objective, thereby providing insights into the cell’s metabolic strategies.